-The ADELFE meta-model (Figure 1) clearly represents the aim of solving the problem with an adaptive MAS and therefore a great effort is done in order to study, through "cooperation rules", all the situations that could enable or inhibit the cooperation among agents.
-The cognitive and behavioral representations of the agent are performed in terms of its aptitudes, skills, characteristics, and representations (social or physical); agents interact via direct communications or the environment.
+The ADELFE meta-model (Figure 1) clearly represents the aim of solving the problem with an adaptive MAS and therefore a great effort is done in order to study all the situations that could enable or inhibit the cooperation among agents (cooperative and not cooperative situations).
+The cognitive and behavioural representations of the agent is performed in terms of it aptitudes, skills, characteristics, and representations (social or physical); agents interact via direct communications or the environment.

 The Gaia meta-model (Figure 2) is mostly devoted to represent a MAS system as a social organization.
-For this reason, roles more than agents are the central subject of the model, as the basic building block of agents.
+For this reason, roles more than agents are the central subject of the model, as the basic building block of agents and with which to make agents interact in an organization.
 While a Gaia role is characterized by an activity structure and by internal responsibilities, an organization is characterized by a structure - i.e., a set of roles interacting with each other according to specific protocols - and by "organizational responsibilities" or "organizational rules" - i.e., the constraints that the actual evolution of an organization mush adhere to.
 Little or no attention is paid to cognitive and representational issues.

-The PASSI meta-model (Figure 3) aims at conciliating classical software engineering concepts like problem and solution domain with the potentiality of the agent-based approach while pursuing the goal of a traceability of the solution from requirements to the related code implementation.
+The PASSI meta-model (Figure 3) aims to conciliate classical software engineering concepts like problem and solution domain with the potentiality of the agent-based approach while pursuing the goal of a traceability of the solution from requirements to the related code implementation.
 Authors clearly points to a FIPA-based implementation of their systems and therefore communications and implementation issues are typical of those specifications and most common related platforms (FIPA-OS, JADE).
 The convergence between agents and traditional issues of software engineering is obtained by introducing a new abstraction layer (agency domain) that complements the well-known problem-solution domain dichotomy.

-Generally speaking, it is interesting to note that none of the discussed approaches explicitly refers to one of specific 'classical' agent architectures (like BDI or purely reactive agents) but these are seen as some kind of low level architectures that can be adopted during the MAS implementation.
+Generally speaking, it is interesting to note that none of the discussed approaches explicitly refers to one of specific 'classical' agent architecture (like BDI or purely reactive agents) but these are seen as some kind of low level architectures that can be adopted during the MAS implementation.
 Only PASSI partially limits this range by referring to FIPA-compliant systems but this does not seem to be a real constraint since such systems have been used to implement all of the cited architectures.